Ambuj Varshney

 Research

 We enjoy building systems.
-This involves embedded platform design, programming, networking, and real‑world deployments of embedded systems.
+This involves embedded platform design, programming, networking, and real‑world deployments.
 The required skill set ranges from chip fabrication and programming microcontrollers to developing networking and wireless protocols, distributed computing concepts, machine learning frameworks, and prototyping applications for various scenarios.
-We categorize our current research in two directions: Tunnel diodes and beyond radio frequency.
 Our work is interdisciplinary, and we welcome students from diverse backgrounds (EE, ECE, CSE, Physics, etc.).

 An older video from one of our sponsors highlighting some of our research.